官方文档

 Currently, the following two sources external to InfluxDB are supported:

-• Opentsdb: The Open Time Series Database (Opentsdb) and its daemon tsd.
+for collecting system, network and service performance data. - Opentsdb: The Open Time Series Database (Opentsdb) and its daemon tsd.

 Configuration of connections to third party input sources requires properties such as:

-• retention-policy: Retention policy for that database.
+: Retention policy for that database.batch-size

-• batch-timeout: Length of time to wait before writing the batch.
+: Length of time to wait before writing the batch.
 If

 the batch size has not been reached, then a short batch will be written.